 Students are also expected to attend an educational conference in their second year of study.
 The program provides each student with $1,200.00 towards expenses.
 Costs incurred above this amount are not covered by the program.
 Costs vary depending on the conference location.

 Students are encouraged to research the cost of living in Vancouver to have a fulsome understanding of their financial needs.

-There is one $4000.00 scholarship available this year for successful applicants.
-Award winners will be notified when acceptance into the Genetic Counselling Program has been determined.
-Decisions regarding award winners are made by the Interview Committee.
+There is one $4000.00 scholarship available this year for a successful applicant.
+The award winner will be notified when acceptance into the Genetic Counselling Program has been determined.
+The decisions regarding the award winner is made by the Interview Committee.